The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Results

 \subsection{Well-mixed populations: Evolution of social guilt and the eradication of non-social guilt}

 To illustrate the above obtained analytical observations, Figure \ref{fig:markov} shows the stationary distribution and transition directions in a well-mixed population of the six strategies (see Methods).
 We can see that the directions of transition, showing risk-dominance of the strategy at the end of the transition or arrow, corroborate the analytical conditions.
+We further perform replicator dynamics and a brief analysis of equilibrium points in Sections 1.3 and 1.4 of the supplementary material (see also Figures S4 and S5).

 Figure \ref{fig:dependgamma} shows the long-term frequencies of the strategies and the total level of cooperation in the population, for varying the guilt cost $\gamma$, for different benefits $b = 2$ (first row) and $b = 4$ (second row), and for different social costs $\gamma_s$.
 We observe that, when the social cost $\gamma_s$ is sufficiently small, there is an intermediate value of the guilt cost $\gamma$ (around $\gamma = c$), which leads to an optimal frequency of DGCS and the total cooperation in the population.
 When $\gamma$ is too small, DGCS is dominated by DGDN (and DGDS) (see also Figure \ref{fig:markov}, first column).
 When $\gamma$ is larger, D frequency increases and dominates the population, despite being still dominated by DGCS (see Figure \ref{fig:markov}, second column).
 There is now a transition from DGCS to C which is strongly dominated by D. Comparing the first and second rows of Figure \ref{fig:dependgamma}, a higher level of cooperation is achieved for a larger benefit of cooperation $b$.